Scale your business with our modular plugins.

 If you want to translate your WooCommerce store manually, you have two options:

-Hiring an expert tends to be more expensive and the quality isn’t always great.
-If you’re going to get someone to translate your plugin, we recommend looking for a native speaker with good experience translating software.
+Hiring an expert can be more expensive, and the quality may not always be excellent.
+If you’re going to have someone translate your plugin, we recommend finding a native speaker with strong experience translating software.

-On the other hand, if you are on a tight budget and want to save some cash on translations, you can use a dedicated plugin.
-There are many translation tools out there and some of them are free.
+Alternatively, if you are on a tight budget and want to save on translation costs, consider using a dedicated plugin.
+There are many translation tools available, and some are free.

 If you are looking for the best WordPress translation plugins, some of the ones we can recommend are: